 Dogs in the Preserves

 Dogs are permitted at forest preserves but are prohibited at designated State Nature Preserves unless otherwise posted.

-A permit is required in order to use the dog parks, and the permit must be displayed on its lanyard during dog park use.
+A dog park permit is required in order to use the dog parks, and an ID lanyard must be displayed during dog park use.

 Will County Residents Fee

 *The Senior Citizen fee applies to ages 65 years or older.
 Annual permits to the dog parks are available for purchase from November 1 through June 30.
 Half-year permits are available for purchase July 1 through October 31.

 Annual and half-year permits are valid for the calendar year.
 Permits for 2015 will expire December 31, 2015.

 An applicant can register up to three dogs maximum.
 The applicant must provide a current rabies tag number and expiration date for each dog.
 Applicants will receive a permit and ID lanyard to wear while visiting the park.